andrezgz/slicedom/reference/Perl-Unicode.md

 $nfd =~ / (?=[aeiou]) \X /xi;
 ```

-Now consider how to match the pattern CVCV (consonsant, vowel, consonant, vowel) in the string `niño`.
+Now consider how to match the pattern CVCV (consonant, vowel, consonant, vowel) in the string `niño`.
 Its NFD form — which you had darned well better have remembered to put it in — becomes `nin\x{303}o`.
 Now what are you going to do?
 Even pretending that a vowel is `[aeiou]` (which is wrong, by the way), you won't be able to do something like `(?=[aeiou])\X)` either, because even in NFD a code point like `ø` **does not decompose**!
 However, it will test equal to an `o` using the UCA comparison I just showed you.
 You can't rely on NFD, you have to rely on UCA.

 ### Hexadecimal escapes